tristanlangford/CV/README.md

 ## Projects

-A summary of the best projects I've worked on.
+A summary of the projects I'm most proud of.
 All developed with Test Driven Development, Object Oriented Principles, and XP/Agile methodology.
-A full summary of all my projects is available [here](projects.md).

 | Project/GitHub          | Details                                                                                         | Tech                                | Additional Links                                                                                                         |
 | ----------------------- | ----------------------------------------------------------------------------------------------- | ----------------------------------- | ------------------------------------------------------------------------------------------------------------------------ |